robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 It is possible to expose a different name for a keyword instead of the default keyword name which maps to the method name.
 This can be accomplished by setting the `robot_name` attribute on the method to the desired custom name.
-The decorator `robot.api.deco.keyword` may be used as a shortcut for setting this attribute when used as follows:
+This is typically easiest done by using the `robot.api.deco.keyword` decorator as follows:

 .. sourcecode:: python